 - If you want to improve your soil, choose an organic mulch.

-- If you want a garden that requires little maintenance but doesn’t improve soil over time, choose an inorganic mulch.
+- If you want a garden that requires little maintenance but doesn’t improve the soil over time, choose an inorganic mulch.
 You will need to keep inorganic mulch free of soil or compostable materials or seeds will germinate in it and grow weeds through the fabric.

-- If using a wood mulch, be sure that it isn’t fresh wood.
+- If using wood mulch, be sure that it isn’t fresh wood.
 Wood mulch that is too fresh can potentially increase the acidity of your soil and tie up some of the nitrogen.
 Wood mulch isn’t recommended for gardens that will be growing plants with high nitrogen needs, such as tomatoes, peppers, squash, corn, etc. The wood mulch will tie up the available nitrogen for the plants while they go through a slow composting process.
 Do not use bark mulch or mulch made from large branches as they take much longer to break down and tie up nitrogen longer.

 - Exercise caution when sourcing organic mulches.
 Leaves gathered from suburban lawns often have been in contact with herbicides sprayed on the lawn over the summer.
-Straw is an excellent choice if you don’t want to risk bringing weed seeds into your garden, however most grains are heavily sprayed.
+Straw is an excellent choice if you don’t want to risk bringing weed seeds into your garden, however, most grains are heavily sprayed.
 Choose an organic straw source.
 Organic or no-spray hay can also work well.
 Some may be concerned about weed seeds but generally, you can cover young tender seedlings with another heavy layer of mulch and kill them.
 Source hay mulch that was stored in a field for at least a year.
 Most weed seeds will have been heated (and killed) or already germinated.
 An increasing concern with hay mulch stems from a newer herbicide, Grazon, that does not break down.
 (This also causes an issue with compost made from manure of animals fed hay sprayed with aminopyralid-based herbicides.)
-It is best to ask the farmer who grew the hay what his growing practices are and what chemicals he uses on his field.
+It is best to ask the farmer who grew the hay what his growing practices are and what chemicals he uses in his field.
 Learn more about aminopyralid herbicides, such as Grazon, here.

 When adding fine mulches to your garden, add 2-3 inches to the top of the soil.
 Water and sunlight cannot travel through fine mulch as easily as it can travel through a coarse material.
 If you add too much, the plants can suffocate and dehydrate.